Health and Safety at Work Act 2015

 You could also call this:

-Safe work instruments are special documents that can help keep you safe at work.
-These instruments only have legal power when other health and safety rules mention them.
-This means they only work when other rules say they do.
+Safe work instruments are documents that explain how to work safely.
+These instruments only have legal power when other rules, called regulations, mention them.
+This means that the safe work instruments become part of the law only when regulations say so.

-The rules can talk about safe work instruments in two ways.
-They can mention a specific safe work instrument, even if it changes over time.
-Or, they can talk about any safe work instrument that might be made in the future, even if it doesn’t exist yet when the rules are written.
+When regulations talk about safe work instruments, they can do it in two ways.
+They can refer to a specific safe work instrument, even if it changes over time.
+Or, they can mention any safe work instrument that might be created in the future for a particular purpose, even if it doesn’t exist yet when the regulations are made.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 229: Minister may delegate approval of codes of practice and safe work instruments to regulator
+229: Minister may delegate approval of codes of practice and safe work instruments to regulator, or

 Part 5 Miscellaneous provisions